Nigeria looks to local skills to develop oil and gas

 The construction of Egina in Africa for Africa may be a first but it’s not been welcomed by everyone in Nigeria’s commercial capital.

-Local residents say it’s disturbed their sleep while the Egina’s sheer size has made it difficult for the yachts of amateur sailors to catch the wind in their sails.
+Local residents said it has disturbed their sleep, while the Egina’s sheer size has made it difficult for the yachts of amateur sailors to catch the wind in their sails.

-It’s not just Egina’s size and cost that are unique: it’s the first major project to have been undertaken since a 2010 Nigerian law that made “local content” compulsory.
+It’s not just Egina’s size and cost that are unique: It is the first major project to have been undertaken since a 2010 Nigerian law that made “local content” compulsory.

 More than half of those involved in its construction were Nigerian and more than 75 percent of the work was done in Port Harcourt or Lagos.